kgateway-dev/kgateway/docs/content/installation/_index.md

 </table>
 </div>

+{{% notice note %}}
-> Note: The installation modes are not mutually exclusive, e.g. if you wish to run `gateway` in conjunction with `ingress`, it can be done by installing both options to the same (or different) namespaces.
+Note: The installation modes are not mutually exclusive, e.g. if you wish to run `gateway` in conjunction with `ingress`, it can be done by installing both options to the same (or different) namespaces.
+{{% /notice %}}

 # Gloo Enterprise